 Please note: The list is non-exhaustive, rates and returns may change over time.

-An investment made into the equity of the company to gain ownership of shares.
-An investor to invest in shares becomes the shareholder of a company he/she wishes to invest in.
+An investment is made into the equity of the company to gain ownership of shares.
+An investor to invest in shares becomes a shareholder of a company he/she wishes to invest in.
 Each share represents a piece of the business and hence, equity investment has to be done post seeking professional advice.

 The riskiest form of investing is investing in the Stock market (If done without knowledge).
 But, remember this, there is no asset class that can give such a good return year after year (If invested well) than equity investing.

 Types of Investing in the Equity market (Well known list):

 - Penny picking.

 How can I invest in the Share market in India?

 - PAN Card or Aadhar Card is the primary document.
 Own one and if you are 18+.
 You are eligible to open a Demat account.

 - Get a Demat account registered under well-known brokerage services such as “Zerodha”, “Sharekhan”, “5paisa”, “Upstox” and many more.

 - Once registered under any brokerage services, you can easily trade or invest in various listed stocks in India.